 - Application for Educational Benefits VA Form 22-1990

 - Go to the GI Bill® website and select the Apply for Benefits link for the online application.
-Select the submit button to submit the completed form electronically.

 Tuition and school fees, plus certain program fees (depending on the student’s eligibility percentage) are paid directly to Dominican.
 The VA pays tuition and fees capped at the national maximum rate set by the VA on an annual basis.
-The national maximum as of August 2021 is $26,042.81 for the award year.
+The national maximum rate as of August 2021 is $26,042.81 for the award year.

 - A monthly housing allowance paid to the student equal to: